yazi-rs/yazi-rs.github.io/usage/configuration/keymap.md

 - shell: Run a shell command.

   - `exec`: Optional, command template to be run.
-  - `--block`: Block the UI until the command finishes.
+  - `--block`: Open in a blocking manner.
+After setting this, Yazi will hide into a secondary screen and display the program on the main screen until it exits.
+During this time, it can receive I/O signals, which is useful for interactive programs.
   - `--confirm`: When the template is provided, run it directly, no input UI was shown.

 - hidden: Set the visibility of hidden files.